davidpellerin/accountfactory/README.md

 $ accountfactory generate-skeleton
 ```

-Creates an `accountfactory.json` file in your current directory that you can modify with the list of accounts you want to create.
+Creates an `accountfactory.json` file in your current directory.
+It is a json file that you can modify with the list of accounts you want `accountfactory` to create.
 It will look like this:

 ```json
 {